KcRobin9/MM1-Map-Editor/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me via Discord.
+If you have any questions or suggestions, feel free to reach via Discord.

 ## Gallery